 Haozhu Wang

-I'm an AI researcher working on foundation models.
-Before starting my career as an AI researcher in industry, I earned my Ph.D. degree in Electrical and Computer Engineering (Machine Learning track) from the University of Michigan, Ann Arbor.
-My research focuses on LLMs, reinforcement learning, alignment, trustworthy ML, and AI for science.
+I'm an AI researcher working on foundation models at AWS AI.
+I earned my Ph.D. degree in Electrical and Computer Engineering (Machine Learning track) from the University of Michigan, Ann Arbor.
+My research focuses on LLMs, reinforcement learning, alignment, agent, and AI for science.
 I'm open to collaboration with aspiring researchers and I frequently mentor students on AI research projects.
 If you find shared research interests and would like to discuss collaboration opportunities, please feel free to contact me via email!

 Email / LinkedIn / Google Scholar / GitHub